Why I No Longer Use Instagram

 What is it for?

-I don’t need to explain to anyone what a revolution to the world the birth of Instagram (IG) made.
+I don’t need to explain to anyone what a revolution to the world the birth of Instagram (IG) has made.

 I remember the day a friend introduced me to this platform shortly after it had launched in Poland.
-I could not comprehend the idea of why would someone want to post photos out there.
+I could not comprehend the idea of why someone would want to post photos out there.
 What was the meaning?

 The same happened with Snapchat.
 I totally didn’t understand the purpose of posting a photo “somewhere” where it will be gone after 24h - for what?
 All of that seemed ridiculous to me and I was against downloading the app.